-- 1. The sub-fund includes the identification and analysis of a company's environmental and social factors, including but not limited to physical risks of climate change and human capital management, that may have a material impact on the company issuing a security's financial performance and valuation.
-This identification and analysis is an integral part of the investment decision making process.
-In addition, HSBC Asset Management (HSBC) also considers corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
+- 1. Identification and analysis of an issuer's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 2.
 Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
-Active consideration of environmental issues through engagement and proxy voting. - 4.
-Excluding activites covered by HSBC Asset Management's Responsible Investing Policies, the "Excluded Activities") as listed below.
+Active consideration of environmental issues through engagement where HSBC Asset Management considers it appropriate to do so.

+Excluding activities covered by HSBC Asset Management's Responsible Investment Policies the "Excluded Activities") as listed below.

-The MSCI Europe is the "Reference Benchmark" for the sub-fund and will be used to measure the sub-fund's ESG score, calculated as a weighted average of the ESG scores given to the companies of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but has not been designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The Bloomberg Euro Aggregate is the "Reference Benchmark" for the sub-fund and will be used to measure the sub-fund's ESG score, calculated as a weighted average of the ESG scores given to the issuers of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but has not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the

+environmental or social characteristics promoted by the financial product are attained.